ibm-ecosystem-engineering/envizi-workshop-2024/121-Load-data-using-Universal-Account-Conenctor/readme.md

 <details><summary>CLICK ME</summary>

-Lets download the Prepopulated Template files and do the required changes.
+Lets get the Prepopulated Template files and do the required changes.

-1. Download the Prepopulated Template data files `POCAccountSetupandDataLoad_INbank_Co_All.xlsx` and `POCAccountSetupandDataLoad_INbank_Branches_All.xlsx` from [here](./files/POCAccountSetupandDataLoad_INbank_Co_All.xlsx) and [here](./files/POCAccountSetupandDataLoad_INbank_Branches_All.xlsx) or from the shared Box folder.
+1. Get the Prepopulated Template data files `02-POCAccountSetupandDataLoad_INbank_Co_All-IBM50.xlsx` and `03-POCAccountSetupandDataLoad_INbank_Branches_All-IBM50.xlsx` from the shared Box folder.

-2. Rename the files in the format `POCAccountSetupandDataLoad_xxxxx.xlsx` , here xxxxx could be anything just uniquely identify your file.
-You can replace it with your `Prefix-Id`.
+2. The file name format should be `POCAccountSetupandDataLoad_xxxxx.xlsx`.
+Remove `02-` and `03-`  from the files name and replace `IBM50` with your `Prefix-Id`.
 3. Replace the `ORGANIZATION` column values with name of Organization configured in your Envizi instance
-4. To prevent naming conflicts, replace the prefix `IN Bank` with your `Prefix-Id` in the `Location`, and `Account Number` columns.
-For example, transform `IN Bank - Mumbai Co-Diesel` to `A12-IN Bank - Mumbai Co-Diesel`.
+4. To prevent naming conflicts, replace `IBM50` with your `Prefix-Id` in the `Location`, and `Account Number` columns.
+For example, transform `IBM50-IN Bank - Mumbai Co-Diesel` to `BLR12-IN Bank - Mumbai Co-Diesel`, assuming your `Prefix-Id` is `BLR12`.

 The Prepopulated Template files are ready for upload now.